kjell/mcn-2020-git-haiku/index.md

-A owner of the old thatched hut
+Ballet in the air
-Penetrating the very rock,
+he starts to grind the rice,
 Darting dragon-fly!